LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 Changes in v6.5.0
 -----------------

-Added the functions :c:func:`CVodeGetSavedJac`, :c:func:`CVodeGetSavedJacTime`,
+Added the functions :c:func:`CVodeGetJac`, :c:func:`CVodeGetJacTime`,
-:c:func:`CVodeGetSavedJacNumSteps` to assist in debugging simulations utilizing a matrix-based linear solver.
+:c:func:`CVodeGetJacNumSteps` to assist in debugging simulations utilizing a matrix-based linear solver.

 Changes in v6.4.1